Hugo Andreae explains why the Sunseeker Superhawk 55 is one the most hotly anticipated new boats of 2023...

 Although the renderings show a fully open boat, there will be a hard top option for those who want more protection from the elements.

 The new Superhawk 55’s powertrain is also less extreme than some of its predecessors.
 Twin 725hp Volvo Penta IPS950 pods are the only choice, and look to deliver a top speed of 40 knots at half load in cool-water latitudes, although Sunseeker is underplaying its potential by quoting a top speed of 38 knots.
-The hull is entirely new and designed to give a suitably sporty driving experience.

 The only big-ticket options will be the carbon-fibre hardtop, Seakeeper 6 stabiliser and a bigger generator for boats bound for the tropics.